 Although most people never develop symptoms after exposure, the incubation period appears to be between 3 to 12 weeks.

 Once infected, CMV remains in the body indefinitely.
 Infected people may occasionally shed the virus in urine or saliva.
-Several studies have found that from 3 to 11 percent of normal adults and up to 50 percent of healthy children shed virus in either urine or saliva.
+Several studies have found that from 3% to 11% of normal adults and up to 50% of healthy children shed virus in either urine or saliva.
 The virus rapidly dies once outside the body.

 There are special laboratory tests to culture the virus but such testing is difficult, expensive and not widely available.
 Specific blood tests can be helpful to the physician in making a diagnosis or determining if a person has been exposed but the results are sometimes inaccurate.

 In most cases, there is no treatment.
 An effective vaccine has not yet been developed.

 There is no reason to exclude children who have CMV.

 Pregnant women should practice good hygiene and carefully wash their hands after caring for patients or children.
 This is particularly important when handling diapers or having contact with the child's urine or saliva.
 The risk of CMV infection in hospital workers is no greater than others in the community, and is probably low because of careful handwashing practices.
 In day care centers , where handwashing practices may not be as good, there may be a greater risk of infection.
 In both settings, good hygiene and careful handwashing are the most important control measures.
 Pregnant women working in child care facilities should minimize direct exposure to saliva and avoid kissing babies or young children on the mouth.
 Routine blood testing during pregnancy for CMV antibody is not generally recommended.
 Pregnant women should consult their physician on an individual basis regarding this issue.